julfikaralam/Implementation-and-Performance-Comparison-of-Minimax-and-Alpha-Beta-Pruning-Algorithms/README.md

 # 👨‍💻 Author

 **Md.
-Julfikar Alam**
+Julfikar Alam**,
-Student of GUB
+Student of GUB,
-Department of Computer Science and Engineering
+Department of Computer Science and Engineering.